 Today, individuals want to work for organisations whose values align with their own; they are motivated to perform their best work for brands who boast a clear purpose that extends beyond profitability or shareholder needs.
 This sentiment was echoed in PwC’s recent Workforce of the Future survey, which found that 88 per cent of employees want to work for a company who shares their values.

 At executive level, the impact is greater, for it is those heading up organisations that act as ambassadors of their brand.
 In everything they do, executives should embody the company values and be transparent about the business’ true intentions.

 With talent increasingly evaluating prospective employers on their commitment to environmental and social good, those who fail to act will inevitably start to see sizeable skills gaps as their teams leave for companies with a clean slate and clear social goals.

 About Sam Wallace

-Based in California, Sam leads our Global Technology Practice specialized in Director to VP level roles.
+Based in California, Sam leads our Technology Practice specialized in Director to VP level roles.
 With over 20 years of experience in Europe, Canada and the US, she understands how to solve her technology clients’ talent needs in an increasingly demanding market.

 Is your organisation looking to improve it sustainability and equality hiring strategy?
 Find out how Sam and Carmichael Fisher can help by contacting her directly here.